-I grew up in a little village on the eastern coast of India before moving to the UK, and then to the US for higher education.
-I spend most weekends playing cricket across northern California.
-I like to try new hobbies - these days I’m into learning chess, reading about development economics, and exploring maps.
+I grew up in a small village on the eastern coast of India, before moving to the UK on a scholarship and later to the US for higher education.

 Contact